gameboy-nova/nova-fruit/README.md

 </h1>

 <p align="center">
 A simple and fun game where the player controls a basket to catch falling fruits.
-Built in ARM assembly for STM32, rendered on a TFT LCD.
 Each caught fruit increases the score; missing fruits reduces chances.
 </p>

 ---